Last updated: October 18th, 2023

 7. Naxos, Greece

-Naxos is a Cycladic island in the Aegean Sea.
-It’s located between Athens and Santorini, and is a great alternative to Santorini as well.
-Naxos’ beaches are sandy and very clean.
+🏖 Fun in the sun: Naxos’ beaches are sandy and very clean.
 Not only are they stunningly beautiful, but they’re plentiful as well.
 One of the beaches is located right in town, making it walkable from the ferry.
 Other beaches are reachable by public buses that run frequently during the summer.

 6. Costa Nova, Portugal

 🐠 An old fishing village: Costa Nova is characterized by its distinct rows of colorful striped houses, which used to be haystacks back in the days; they were built by fishermen in the 19th century to store their fishing materials.
-As time went by, the fishermen turned these haystacks into beach houses and sold them to different families as summer homes.
+As time went by, the fishermen turned these haystacks into beach houses and sold them as summer homes.

-Today, strolling around Costa Nova, these rows of vibrant houses truly stand out.
+🌈 A colorful hidden gem: Today, strolling around Costa Nova, the rows of vibrant houses truly stand out.
 Painted in vertical stripes of red, blue, green, and yellow, it’s hard to not feel happy when looking at them.
-Sandwiching the houses are a lagoon and Costa Nova Beach, which offers a great range of water activities such as surfing, sailing, water skiing, and rowing.
+Sandwiching the houses is a lagoon and the Costa Nova Beach, which offers a great range of water activities such as surfing, sailing, water skiing, and rowing.

-Gdańsk is a small coastal town situated on Poland’s Baltic Coast.
-Considering its proximity to the neighboring beaches, most people assume that it’s only a good place to visit during the summer.
-However, Gdańsk is actually a great destination at any time of the year — yes, even in the cold winter months!
+☀️ A year-round destination: Considering its proximity to the neighboring beaches, most people assume that Gdańsk is only a good place to visit in the summer.
+However, it’s actually a great destination at any time of the year — yes, even in the cold winter months!
 A long weekend in Gdansk is time well-spent no matter the season.

-4. South Styria, Austria
+4. South Styria (Südsteiermark), Austria

 3. Zadar, Croatia

-By Diana from Travels in Poland
+Explored by Diana of Travels in Poland

 2. Taormina, Italy

-By Veronika from Travel Geekery
+Explored by Veronika of Travel Geekery

 😍 Why: Many people visit Taormina for its amazingly preserved Ancient Greek Theatre.
 The amphitheater overlooks the sea and thus, apart from its historical value, also provides magnificent views.
-But there are also many other things to do in Taormina.
+However, there are also many other things to do in Taormina.